apple/swift-collections-benchmark/Documentation/01 Getting Started.md

 (If you are using Linux, you may need to replace `png` with `svg` -- you'll get the same charts, only in a different format!)

-Here is how the resulting graph looks with the results I've just collected:
+Here is how the resulting graph looks with the results we've just collected:

 <img src="./Assets/kalimba-chart.png">

 By default, the tool generates log-log charts showing the average processing time spent on each individual input item.
 These may look weird at first, but I find this format produces the most useful overview of the underlying data.

 The chart shows that the average time spent on each element initially starts high, then goes down until the input size reaches a certain size.
-This is pretty typical -- it just means that there is some sort of constant(ish) overhead (allocation costs, etc.) that is a significant component of the overall runtime at small sizes, but its cost gradually becomes insignificant as we have more elements to process.
+This is pretty typical -- it means that there is some sort of constant(ish) overhead (allocation costs, etc.) that is a significant component of the overall runtime at small sizes, but its cost gradually becomes insignificant as we have more elements to process.

 For input counts above 256 elements or so, our `kalimbaOrdered` curve looks like a straight(ish) line, roughly doubling in time every time we double the input size -- this slope indicates that the per-element execution time is linear, which means that the overall time to process all items is quadratic.
 So we've confirmed our original estimate.